-With the launch of iOS 15, Apple added a new feature on the App Store called in-app events.
-Back in May 2022, Google announced a series of major updates and new product features for Android developers and publishers.
-Among these new features, they introduced promotional content (formerly LiveOps), a new functionality – very similar to iOS 15 in-app events – that allows developers to promote in-app activities and content directly on Google Play.
+Back in 2021, Apple introduced a powerful feature with iOS 15 called in-app events.
+In May 2022, Google announced a series of major updates and new product features for Android developers and publishers.
+Among these new features, they introduced promotional content (formerly LiveOps), a new functionality – very similar to in-app events – that allows developers to promote in-app activities and content directly on Google Play.

-As an ASO pioneer, AppTweak constantly provides its users with the best, most up-to-date insights, which is why we are the first ASO tool to provide data on iOS 15 in-app events and Google Play promotional content!
-Read this blog to know everything about these new features the ASO community can’t stop talking about.
+As an ASO pioneer, AppTweak constantly provides its users with the most up-to-date insights, which is why we are the first ASO tool to provide data on in-app events and Google Play promotional content!
+Read this blog to know everything about new features the ASO community can’t stop talking about.

 What are in-app events?

-In-app events are a new way to promote events within apps and games on iOS 15.
+Introduced with iOS 15, in-app events are a great way to promote events within apps and games.
 This feature allows app developers to showcase special events, such as competitions, challenges, live events, movie premieres, and so on, to reach new users, engage current users, or reconnect with lapsed users.

 When the in-app event has been set up in your console, it will be displayed on your app product page but can also be shown in the App Store editorial sections (Today, Apps, and Games tabs), in the suggested events, and in search results.

 Different ways to find in-app events on the App Store.